liller/AMLS_22-23_SN21047963/README.md

 **Note**: when you copy the datasets to the Datasets directory, you only need to copy the cartoon_set and celeba folders.
 The program will automatically divide the test set from the above datasets and create a new directory to store the test data for Task B2.
 The ratio of training set, validation set and test set is 8:1:1.

 Due to the monthly limitation of Git LFS uploading large files, it is not possible to upload the trained model files to github, so it will take more time to train each task when using the CNN model.
-Specific hyperparameters can be found <a href="#CNN Model paramater">CNN Model Parameter</a>
+Specific hyperparameters can be found at the end instruction.

 ## Packages required